nwutils/nw-builder/README.md

 Options:
   -p, --platforms      Platforms to build, comma-sperated, can be: win32,win64,osx32,osx64,linux32,linux64   ['osx32', 'osx64', 'win32', 'win64']
-  -v, --version        The nw version, eg. 0.8.4                                             [default: "latest"] -r, --run            Runs node-webkit for the current platform                            [default: false]
-  -o, --buildDir       The build folder                                                      [default: "./build"] -f, --forceDownload  Force download of node-webkit                                         [default: false] --quiet              Disables logging                                                      [default: false]
+  -v, --version        The nw version, eg. 0.8.4                                             [default: "latest"] -r, --run            Runs NW.js for the current platform                                   [default: false] -o, --buildDir       The build folder                                                      [default: "./build"] -f, --forceDownload  Force download of NW.js                                               [default: false] --quiet              Disables logging                                                      [default: false]

 ```
-#### Run node-webkit
+#### Run NW.js
-During development you can run node-webkit with `nwbuild -r path/to/your/younwapp/`
+During development you can run NW.js with `nwbuild -r path/to/your/younwapp/`

 Or use the module: